-Houston BWI Defense Lawyers
+Houston BWI Attorneys

 Have you been charged with boating while intoxicated (BWI) in Harris, Fort Bend, Brazoria, or Montgomery County?
 You need an experienced Houston BWI defense lawyer.
 You should also know that the penalties for a BWI conviction in Texas are as severe as those for a DWI.
 The BWI defense attorneys of Johnson, Johnson & Baer, P.C. have over 90 years of combined experience handling intoxicated boating cases.